discoveryjs/discovery-cli/README.md

 ## Configuration

-Discovery CLI supports configuration files in several formats (only one will be used in the priority listed below):
+Configuration files are supported in several formats (only one will be used in the priority listed below):

 * `.discoveryrc.js` (JavaScript)
 * `.discoveryrc.json` (JSON)
 * `.discoveryrc` (the same as `.discoveryrc.json`)
 * `discovery` property in `package.json` (JSON)

-You may explicitly specify config file by using `--config` option.
-When no config found, `modelfree` mode is using.
+The config file can be explicitly specified by `--config` option.
+When the config is not found, `modelfree` mode is using.

 ### Model config